tm571/aip-community-registry/Platform Governance App with Platform SDK/README.md

 Once the policy is added, there is only one more step.
 Go to the Code import configuration section, and make sure to allow this source to be imported into code repositories.
 You will also need to give the source an API name so that it can be referenced in code repositories.

+### 7. Install the Package

+Once the source is setup, you'll need to install the package in your environment.
+For detailed instructions, see the [official Palantir documentation](https://www.palantir.com/docs/foundry/marketplace/install-product).

+The installation process has four main stages:

+1. **General Setup**
+   - Configure package name
+   - Select installation location

+2. **Input Configuration**
+   - Configure any required inputs.
+   - This is where you will select the source that you created.
+   - You will also need to select the schedule build cadence.
+Hourly or daily is recommended.

+3. **Content Review**
+   - Review resources to be installed such as Developer Console, the Ontology, and Functions

+4. **Validation**
+   - System checks for any configuration errors
+   - Resolve any flagged issues
+   - Initiate installation

-### 8. Adding your source to your Platform SDK transforms repository
+### 8. Confirm your source is added to the Platform SDK transforms repository

-Now that your source is setup, we can go ahead and add it to our transforms repository.
+Now that your source is setup and the installation is complete, we can go ahead and make sure it is in our transforms repository.
+To navigate to the transforms repository, you can click through to the installation overview, scroll down to the Repository section and find "platform governance transforms" there.
 The repository should be created automatically in a folder marked "logic".
-It should be called "platform governance transforms".

-First, we need to add our source to our transforms repository.
+First, we need to make sure our source is added to our transforms repository.
 On the left there is a panel marked External systems.
-In there, we can add an existing connection.
+In there, we should see our source listed.
+If it is not listed, we can add an existing connection.
 ![Import Source](images/import-source.png)

 ### 9. Locate the foundry-platform-sdk package in the repository libraries panel

 Once the source is added, we also need to make sure the foundry-platform-sdk Conda package is added.

 In the libraries panel, search for and add foundry-platform-sdk.
 If it is not installed, it will take a minute to install.
 ![Add Platform SDK](images/add-platform-sdk.png)

 ### 10. Go through all of the TODO comments in the code

 Now that all of the dependencies are checked off, we can finally look at the code!

 Start with the utils file.
 This is where we create an authenticated client object that we will use in our other transforms.

-First, lets make sure to add our stack URL.

 Lets also make sure the client ID and secret are correct.